 Ice Music Festival, where all the instruments are carved out of ice (Geilo, Jan or Feb)

 Birkebeinerrennet, one of the oldest and most challenging long-distance cross-country skiing races in the world, attracts over 16,000 participants every year.
-The course is 54 kilometres long (Rena-Lillehammer, Mar)
+The course is 54 kilometers long (Rena-Lillehammer, Mar)

 Norwegian Festival of Literature, the largest of its kind in the Nordic countries, focuses on Norwegian contemporary literature and features best-selling authors from around the world (Lillehammer, May)